International sanctions during the Russo-Ukrainian war: 2022–present

 In May 2022, the EU decided to partially ban Russian oil imports, except those obtained through pipelines via Hungary, Slovakia and the Czech Republic until the end of 2022.
 Crude oil prices again jumped as supplies for fossil fuels remained constrained; the decision by the European Council exacerbated worries about an already-tight energy market.
 Besides Hungary, which gained significant exemptions from the oil embargo, Italy was also initially an opponent of such sanctions.
-The Italian republic has been the only country in the EU that increased Russian oil imports since sanctions were announced.
-The EU oil embargo is now putting at risk one of Italy's largest refineries, located in Sicily's Province of Syracuse, that also produces other petroleum products and electricity from Russian crude.
+The EU oil embargo is now putting at risk one of Italy's largest refineries, located in Sicily's Province of Syracuse.